girder/girder/docs/migration-guide.rst

     from girder.plugin import getPlugin, GirderPlugin

     class ExamplePlugin(GirderPlugin):
+        DISPLAY_NAME = 'My Plugin'              # a user-facing plugin name, the plugin is still
+                                                # referenced internally by the entrypoint name.
         NPM_PACKAGE_NAME = '@girder/my-plugin'  # the npm package name defined in package.json

         def load(self, info):
             getPlugin('mydependency').load(info)  # load plugins you depend on

             # run the code that was in the original load method

+.. warning:: The plugin name was removed from the info object.
+Where previously used, plugins should
+             replace references to ``info['name']`` with a hard-coded string.

 * Migrate all imports in python and javascript source files.
 The old plugin module paths are no longer valid.
 Any reference to ``girder.plugins`` in python or ``girder.plugin`` in javascript should be changed